-Precedent for this type of approach has been established in New Mexico by the Albuquerque Bernalillo County Water Utility Authority, serving as a full-scale "proof of concept" in terms of both the technical and permitting aspects of such an exchange.
-The Authority is thereby fully diverting and utilizing its SJCP water.
+Precedent for this type of approach has been established in New Mexico by a similar type of exchange operated the Albuquerque Bernalillo County Water Utility Authority.
+The Authority is using an exchange to fully divert and utilize its SJCP water.
 Similarly, this approach would allow Santa Fe to make full consumptive use of its imported water supplies, while potentially avoiding Rio Grande Compact and Rio Grande Environmental Impact Study concerns.